From Subgraphs to Everything: The Graph's Horizon Upgrade

 The Graph launched in 2020 with infrastructure purpose-built for Subgraphs.
-Over the past five years, The Graph has processed trillions of queries and proven that decentralized data infrastructure works at scale.
+Over the past five years, The Graph has processed trillions of queries and demonstrated that decentralized data infrastructure can operate at scale.
 But blockchain data needs have evolved.
 Real-time streams, analytics platforms, custom APIs, and specialized query engines now serve dozens of distinct use cases that go beyond what Subgraphs alone can provide.

-Next week, Horizon mainnet launches, transforming The Graph into a modular platform for any type of blockchain data service.
+Next week, Horizon mainnet launches, introducing an upgrade designed to transform The Graph into a modular platform for any type of blockchain data service.
 This is the upgrade The Graph has been working toward since its inception.

 Building the Standard for Multi-Service Infrastructure

 The Graph built the underlying protocol that makes decentralized data services possible: economic security through staking, trust-minimized peer-to-peer micropayments, and verifiable query protocols.
-The innovation of Subgraphs became the industry standard for how blockchain data should be accessed and paid for.
-Now The Graph wants to enable the mechanism for data service developers to innovate new use case optimized products to scale web3.
+The innovation of Subgraphs became widely adopted as an industry standard for how blockchain data should be accessed and paid for.
+Now The Graph seeks to enable the mechanism for data service developers to innovate new use case optimized products within the protocol framework to scale web3.

-Horizon transforms those battle-tested components into reusable primitives that any data service can leverage.
+Horizon transforms those battle-tested components into reusable primitives that any data service may leverage, subject to the protocol mechanism.
 The experience of serving billions of Subgraph queries now becomes the foundation for an ecosystem of data services secured, powered, and paid for with GRT.

 How Horizon Works: Modular Primitives for Permissionless Innovation

-Horizon introduces three key innovations: a core staking protocol that provides economic security for any data service, a unified payments system that handles fees across all services, and a framework that lets anyone build new data services without rebuilding infrastructure from scratch.
+Horizon introduces three key innovations: a core staking protocol that provides economic security for any data service, a unified payments system that handles fees across all services, and a framework that lets anyone build new data services without rebuilding infrastructure from scratch, subject to protocol parameters.

-The Subgraph Service continues as before, while the protocol now enables permissionless development of real-time data streams, preindexed APIs, analytics solutions, and other use case optimized data services like:
+The Subgraph Service continues as before, while the protocol now supports permission-minimized permissionless development of real-time data streams, preindexed APIs, analytics solutions, and other use case-optimized data services like:

 • Real-time data streams (Firehose and Substreams)